 The Gaborator also supports a fast and accurate inverse transformation of the spectrogram coefficients back into audio for spectral effects and editing.
 Both analysis and resynthesis run at a rate of many millions of samples per second on a typical PC or mobile CPU.

 The Gaborator can also be viewed as a multirate filter bank of logarithmically spaced filters, as a phase vocoder using logarithmically spaced frequency bands and supporting a highly accurate reconstruction of the original signal, or as a way to calculate a sampled, invertible constant-Q transform or wavelet transform.

-For more information, see the online documentation, watch the talk Exploring Time-Frequency Space with the Gaborator presented at the Audio Developer Conference 2017, or email the author at firstname.lastname@example.org.
+For more information, see the online documentation, watch the talk Exploring Time-Frequency Space with the Gaborator presented at the 2017 Audio Developer Conference, or email the author at firstname.lastname@example.org.

-The online demos below allow you to interactively pan and zoom through spectrograms generated using the Gaborator.
+The online demos below let you interactively pan and zoom through constant-Q spectrograms generated using the Gaborator.
 The user interface is similar to that of online maps and based on the Leaflet library.
-Currently, these demos only cover the visualization aspects of the Gaborator; spectral editing demos may be added later.

-The Gaborator library can be downloaded here: gaborator-1.2.tar.gz.
+The latest version of the Gaborator library can be downloaded here: gaborator-2.1.tar.gz.

 Spectrolite is a real-time spectrogram app for iOS, based on the Gaborator.

 The Gaborator is free to use under the terms of the GNU Affero General Public License, version 3 (AGPLv3).
 If you are unable to use it under the AGPLv3, commercial licenses are available on flexible terms and at reasonable rates.
 If you are considering writing your own library of similar functionality, licensing the Gaborator will almost certainly be both faster and less expensive.